Chapter 1: Foundations for DO-IT Practices

 How to Download or Purchase This Book

 It might be helpful for you to have electronic copies of forms and other content for modification and application in your setting.
-The most current electronic copy of these materials can be found at www.washington.edu/doit/Transition.
-Videos that complement the content of this book can also be found there for free online viewing; trainers can freely download copies of videos to project from their own computers by directing requests to email@example.com.
-Other DO-IT videos can be viewed at www.washington.edu/doit/Video.
+The most current electronic copy of these materials can be found at Creating a Transition Program for Teens: How DO-IT does it, and how you can do it, too.
+Videos that complement the content of this book can also be found there for free online viewing; trainers can freely download copies of videos to project from their own computers by directing requests to firstname.lastname@example.org.
+Other DO-IT videos can be viewed online on the Video page.

 Copies of the printed book and videos can also be purchased from DO-IT.
-Details can be found at www.washington.edu/doit/Brochures.
+Details can be found on the Resources page.